timdubbins/tap/README.md

-**Default Path:**
+### Default Path

-The default path can be set in the tap.yml [config](#configuration) file.
+The default path can be set in the config file.
 This allows you to load the default directory with the `-d --default` command and also provides faster load times by caching.

 When setting a default path tap will write a small amount of encoded data to `~/.cache/tap`.
 This is guaranteed to be at least as small as the in-memory data and will be updated everytime the default path is accessed.
 Using the `-s --set` command will update the `path` field in the `tap.yml` config file.